 In 1959, W.A.
-"Bill" Krause and T.S.
-Gentle formed a partnership and created the beginnings of the now large convenience-store chain Kum & Go.
-The two, a father-in-law and son-in-law, created Hampton Oil Co. in Hampton, Iowa, which soon became the Krause Gentle Corp., and later Kum & Go LC.
+“Bill” Krause and T.S.
+Gentle formed a partnership and created convenience-store chain Kum & Go.
+The two, a father-in-law and son-in-law, created Hampton Oil Co. in Hampton, Iowa, which became the Krause Gentle Corp. and later Kum & Go LC.
+Krause Group is parent company to a diverse set of businesses that include convenience retail, logistics, Italian wineries and hospitality, real estate, agriculture and soccer clubs.